 - Kau Kee Restaurant in The Peak & Northwest Hong Kong Island (Noodles)

 - Rōnin in the peak & northwest Hong Kong Island (Japanese)

 - Sun hing restaurant in the peak & northwest Hong Kong Island (Dim Sum)

 Hotel cancellations due to a trip delay can cost you a lot.
-This is why you should save yourself from an unforeseen situation with a travel insurance policy.
-Some of the best hotels in Hong Kong, including boutique hotels, luxury hotels, budget hotels are listed below.
+This is why you should save yourself from an unforeseen situation with a Hong Kong travel insurance policy.
+Some of the best hotels in Hong Kong, including boutique hotels, luxury hotels, and budget hotels are listed below.